binarycraft007/icmptunnel/README.md

 these replies will have no effect: firewall will see request from client and reply from kernel.
 It is advised to disable ICMP responses on server.

+Next, to run multiple instances of icmptunnel on same host you need to specify -i option and provide (random) instance id that will be used in ICMP echo field to distinguish packets between instances.

 On the server-side, start icmptunnel in server mode, and assign an IP address to the new tunnel interface.

     # ./icmptunnel –s